Philip Pedley: Wirral Council

 In 1986, Pedley was elected to the Wirral Council as the Conservative member for the Hoylake and West Kirby Ward.
 He was appointed environmental spokesman and served on the Education and Leisure Committees.
 Pedley supported the retention of grammar schools in the Wirral.

 Tory Reform Group

 Pedley succeeded Sue Woodroof as chairman of the Tory Reform Group and concentrated on organisational matters.

 Social Market Foundation

-As a committee member and then chairman of the Tory Reform Group, Pedley promoted links with the new Social Market Foundation, run by former Social Democrat Party members Danny Finkelstein and Rick Nye.
+As a committee member and then chairman of the Tory Reform Group, Pedley promoted links with the new Social Market Foundation, run by former Social Democratic Party members Danny Finkelstein and Rick Nye.
 Pedley was a regular visitor to the SMF and a series of pamphlets and joint seminars were held between TRG and the SMF.
 Pedley and Finkelstein attended a Konrad Adenauer Institute policy visit to Berlin and the Christian Democrat conference in Hamburg.

 Conservative Party leadership 1997

 On 2 May 1997, John Major resigned as leader of the Conservatives, following the party's crushing defeat and the manoeuvring for his succession began.
 The Tory Reform Group's parliamentary supporters contained three potential leadership candidates: Michael Heseltine, Ken Clarke and Stephen Dorrell.
 Pedley and the TRG executive wished to make their office facilities and phone lines available to Heseltine and offered these to Michael Mates MP.
 However, when Heseltine's heart attack ruled him out, Pedley switched support to Clarke and hosted a meeting between Mates and Clarke at the TRG offices to bring the two camps together.
 Dorrell decided to back Clarke.